bahrus/xtal-fetch/README.md

 # \<xtal-fetch\>

-Polymer based web component wrapper around the fetch api
+Polymer based web component wrapper around the fetch api.

+Allows for spawning multiple fetch requests tied to an array of entities.

 ## Install the Polymer-CLI